 The ongoing issues began in March, when supervisor Joe Stevens met with a union worker to discuss his work performance.
 The worker requested a representative from the union to be present in the meeting, as listed in the Weingarten rights, which give union workers the right to union representation during an investigatory interview, but the worker’s request was denied.
 The next day, the worker was placed on administrative leave.

-After multiple meetings and conversations with the supervisors in Public Works, Koehler says, the city’s behavior continued and expanded to other union members’ being isolated or treated unfairly.
+After multiple meetings and conversations with supervisors Koehler says, the city’s behavior continued and expanded to other union members’ being isolated or treated unfairly.
 The union decided to file the unfair labor practice complaint.